blog

 Why Formal Training Is Essential for Prevention

 Preventing vascular occlusion is not intuitive.
-It requires education that integrates anatomy, technique, product science, and clinical judgment.
+It requires education that integrates anatomy and technique.
+It also needs product science and clinical judgment.

-APT Injection Training emphasizes prevention at every stage of injector education.
-Trainees learn not only how to recognize complications, but how to avoid creating them through informed practice.
+APT Injection Training emphasizes prevention at every stage.
+Trainees learn to

 Tips to be a